1994 John Tyler vs. Plano East high school football game: Game summary

 The game was a Region II semifinal in class 5A Division II of Texas high school football and was played in Texas Stadium.
 The start time was 9:00 pm.
 Both teams had a 12–0 record up to that point in the season, and they were known for defense: John Tyler was giving up only 14 points per game on average, while Plano East was giving up less than nine.
 Plano East was ranked No. 2 in the state, and Tyler was ranked #3.

 The first quarter ended at 7–7, but at halftime, the Lions had a 21–14 lead.
 In the third quarter, each team kicked a field goal, bringing the score to 24–17.

 The Lions then scored a field goal early in the fourth quarter to make the score 27–17.
-Towards the end of the quarter, as the Panthers were first-and-goal, the ball was stripped from their quarterback and the resulting fumble was returned 90 yards for a touchdown and a 34–17 lead with 4:24 remaining.
+Towards the end of the quarter, as the Panthers were facing first-and-goal, the ball was stripped from their quarterback and the resulting fumble was returned 90 yards for a touchdown and a 34–17 lead with 4:24 remaining.
 On the fourth play of the Panthers' next possession, another fumble was returned 36 yards for a touchdown, giving the Lions a seemingly insurmountable 41–17 lead with only 3:03 remaining.
 Many fans had already headed for the exits.